 The Faculty of Graduate Studies and Research Application for Graduate Admission form also contains information of interest to foreign applicants.
-On acceptance to the University of Alberta, a pamphlet entitled Preparing for Your Departure is sent to students along with their official admission letter.
+On acceptance to the University of Alberta, a pamphlet entitled Preparing for Your Studies in Canada is sent to students along with their official admission letter.
 The International Centre conducts orientation seminars and assists students after they arrive in Canada.

-172.4 Fees
+172.3 Fees